CMAP-REPOS/LUI-wiki/1500_TransportationCommunicationsUtilities.md

-**Discussion:** Generally, these parcels are easy to identify, not only because of their shape but also by ownership: Union Pacific, Chicago & Northwestern, etc. Some counties do not bother to include the name of the rail company, but it should be clear due to their shape and co-incidence with the FRA Rail Lines reference layer.
+**Discussion:** Generally, these parcels are easy to identify, not only because of their shape but also by ownership: Union Pacific, Chicago & Northwestern, RAILROAD, etc. Some counties do not bother to include the name of the rail company, but it should be clear due to their shape and appearance.
 The long linear parcels can be not only coincident with the railroad tracks but also running along side the tracks as additional right-of-way for the railway company.